Jobs For People With Depression: Mental Health Support For Mental Illness

 - Personal biochemistry

 Symptoms of depression are readily treatable, with a combination of psychotherapy and/or medication proving to be a helpful remedy for depression in most people.
-But working in a suboptimal environment can make depression harder to treat and make symptoms more severe.
+However, working in a suboptimal environment can make depression harder to treat and make symptoms more severe.

 You could ask for reasonable accommodations on the job.
 If you have difficulty concentrating, these accommodations could include breaking your job down into smaller parts and having your supervisor check in with you more often, for instance.
 Another option could be to find a job that can help improve your mental health and the ways depression impacts you.